 We like to think that whales enjoy hanging out in our waters during the cooler seasons because it’s their home away from home.
 When the chill of the polar regions, where they spend a majority of their time during the remaining months of the year, gets to be too much to bear, they come visit us - and who can blame them?
 You can join in on the fun on one of the many whale-watching cruises offering opportunities to see these magnificent creatures first-hand.
 You never know what you might see, so make sure that your camera is always ready!

 Because whales migrate based on water and air temperatures, it’s difficult to determine the best time for whale-watching.
 While the prime months for sightings are typically January and February, whales have been spotted in large numbers as early as December.
-Give the Virginia Aquarium a call to see if they’ve spotted any whales yet.
+Give the Virginia Aquarium or Rudee Tours a call to see if they’ve spotted any whales yet.
 It’s true that if they’ve already been spotted for the season, you’re more likely to see them on an excursion – they like to hang around with each other!